top of page

 Alice Prenat is the sought-after NYC photographer you want to get photographed by: the excellence of her craft mixed with her big warm personality & french accent gets her to create the type of portraits of yourself or executive headshots that you most probably haven't seen before.

-You don't walk out of her studio the same way than you came in: she curates a safe & very empowering portrait experience that is truly impactful on the way you feel about yourself.
+You won't walk out of her studio feeling the same way than you came in:

 All executive headshots & personal branding photos of this article were created by Alice Prenat either at her portrait studio in NYC, in Paris or on locations.